ibm-cloud-docs/openwhisk/pkg_event_streams.md

 | `/messaging/messageHubProduce` | Action | Deprecated |
 | `/messaging/messageHubFeed` | Feed | Reacts when messages are posted to an {{site.data.keyword.messagehub}} instance |

 The `/messaging/messageHubProduce` action is deprecated.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to {{site.data.keyword.messagehub}}/Kafka.
-The `/messaging/messageHubProduce` action is not available in Tokyo.
+The `/messaging/messageHubProduce` action is not available in Tokyo or Sydney regions.
 {: tip}

 To learn more about producing messages, check out the [Event Streams documentation](/docs/EventStreams?topic=EventStreams-producing_messages#producing_messages).